ntrappe/cse110-w21-group33/admin/meetings/02-01-21-first-sprint.md

     - if no bugs, they will push pair #2's changes to the **main** branch
   - this way, all the pairs rotate who reviews and verifies work
     - there will be NO one person as the code reviewer
-  - *note: we need to ask Chad if this is a good system*
-  - *note:* (as Vy mentioned) we need to determine what to do about merge conflicts + documenting those (add to Issues?)
+  - *note: we need to ask Chad if this is a good system & what to do about merge conflicts + documenting those (add to Issues?)*
 ---

 ### Agenda